css-materials/course-site/content/faq/whom-course-for/index.md

 * Performing textual analysis
 * Generating reproducible research

+You will need to bring a computer to class each day.
+Class sessions are a mix of lecture, demonstration, and coding.
+It is essential to have a computer so you can follow along and complete the exercises.
+All class materials (including slides and notes) will be made available before/after class for your review.

-If you have never programmed before **prepare for a shock**.
+If you have never programmed before *prepare for a shock*.
 This class will prove to be very beneficial if you stick with it, but that will require you to commit for the full quarter.
 I guarantee that the first few weeks and assignments will be rough - but the good news is that they will be rough for everyone!
 Your classmates are struggling with you and you can lean on one another to get through the worst part of the learning curve.

 ## Who is this class for?